Faith & Purpose Today

 A Daily Devotional By Larry

-This is why Hebrews 4:16 commands you to “come boldly to the throne of grace.”
+This is why Hebrews 4:16 invites you to “come boldly to the throne of grace.”
 Not timidly.
 Not fearfully.
 Not shamefully.
 Boldly.
 Why?
 Because God’s throne is not a throne of judgment for you — it is a throne of grace.
 Grace means God is predisposed to help you, restore you, strengthen you, and lift you — even when you fall.

 Prayer